meta-llama/llama-stack/docs/source/getting_started/index.md

 # Quick Start

-In this guide, we'll walk through how you can use the Llama Stack (server and client SDK) to test a simple RAG agent.
+In this guide, we'll walk through how you can use the Llama Stack (server and client SDK) to test a simple agent.
 A Llama Stack agent is a simple integrated system that can perform tasks by combining a Llama model for reasoning with tools (e.g., RAG, web search, code execution, etc.) for taking actions.
 In Llama Stack, we provide a server exposing multiple APIs.
 These APIs are backed by implementations from different providers.